-- 1. Designate and coordinate operation of pre-assigned personnel and equipment staging areas. - 2.
+- 2. Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
+Designate and coordinate operation of pre-assigned personnel and equipment staging areas. - 2.
 Develop and conduct pre-mission operational briefings for participating agencies to include municipal law enforcement agencies, shelter management teams, and the EOC. - 3.
 Implement evacuation traffic management plan to include interstate/primary highway reversal, including counter flows, and designate and support secondary/alternate routes where applicable. - 4.
 Report traffic flow information to the Colleton County Emergency Operations Center to include out-of-state traffic flows in coordination with South Carolina Department of Transportation/ Evacuation Liaison Team personnel. - 5.
 Coordinate execution of an emergency traffic management communications plan and local South Carolina Department of Transportation roadside radios. - 6.
 Provide traffic information to the Colleton County Detention Center, which may assist their determination to evacuate prisoner populations in affected areas of a disaster. - 7.
-Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - C. Recovery - 1.
+Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - D. Recovery - 1.
 Coordinate with local agencies to facilitate expedited re-entry operations returning displaced citizens into unaffected areas of a disaster. - 2.
 Manage traffic at critical intersections post impact with priority given to emergency service vehicles, transportation of supplies and equipment, and access to critical facilities. - 3.
-Assist public and private organizations with traffic control during the restoration of infrastructure services. - D. Mitigation - 1.
+Assist public and private organizations with traffic control during the restoration of infrastructure services. - E. Mitigation - 1.
 Support requests and directives resulting from the Governor and/or Federal Emergency Management Administration concerning mitigation and/or re-development activities. - 2.
 Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans.